Clonus: Clonus and spasticity

 Clonus tends to co-exist with spasticity in many cases of stroke and spinal cord injury likely due to their common physiological origins.
 Some consider clonus as simply an extended outcome of spasticity.
 Although closely linked, clonus is not seen in all patients with spasticity.
 Clonus tends to not be present with spasticity in patients with significantly increased muscle tone, as the muscles are constantly active and therefore not engaging in the characteristic on/off cycle of clonus.

 Clonus results due to an increased motor neuron excitation (decreased action potential threshold) and is common in muscles with long conduction delays, such as the long reflex tracts found in distal muscle groups.
 Clonus is commonly seen in the ankle but may exist in other distal structures as well.

 Diagnosis

 Clonus at the ankle is tested by rapidly flexing the foot into dorsiflexion (upward), inducing a stretch to the gastrocnemius muscle.
 Subsequent beating of the foot will result, however only a sustained clonus (5 beats or more) is considered abnormal.
 Clonus can also be tested in the knees by rapidly pushing the patella (knee cap), towards the toes.

+Voluntary induction in healthy people

+Gregory Bateson described the induction of clonus in healthy people:

+In the text, Bateson goes on to describe induction of clonus as a key element of Balinese ritual.